DataJuggler/Excelerate/README.md

 # Updates

+12.17.2025: I added a property PrimaryKey.
+This is used by DataJuggler.Blazor.Components.
+At some point, I am planning on switching to a Row and Column object in DataJuggler.Blazor.Components, but not today.

 12.11.2025: I added BorderWidth to the Column object.
 This is used by DataJuggler.Blazor.Components.

 11.21.2025: This project was updated to .NET 10.